Pat Kirtley: Biography

-In the early seventies, after having played in groups including pop, rock, jazz, and a nine-piece R&B show band, Kirtley moved away from electric guitar and began focusing on the acoustic, playing both steel-string and nylon-string guitars.
-During this time he began to develop his unique playing style, using alternate tunings, and writing original material.
-In 1974-75 Kirtley recorded his first album, with eastern Kentucky guitarist Wendell Cornett.
-Though the album was never released, it established the characteristics of Kirtley's acoustic style, introducing tunes like "B-Rod's Rag" and "Old Joe Clark" which were re-recorded 20 years later for his first CD Kentucky Guitar.

 While always an ardent guitar player, Kirtley began his professional career on the other side of the microphone, working as a studio engineer and producer for twelve years beginning in the mid-70's.
 He continued playing and creating his compositions, but never published them or pursued working professionally as a guitarist until around 1989, when he began touring as a solo act.
 In 1992 he entered the fingerstyle competition at the Walnut Valley Festival in Winfield, Kansas - without notable success.
 He didn't give up, and won the 1994 National Thumbpicking Contest in Mountain View, Arkansas.
 That same year, he released his first CD Kentucky Guitar, which earned very positive reviews.
 The next year, 1995, he went to Winfield for the third time and became the National Fingerstyle Guitar Champion in the Walnut Valley Festival competition.